theolivenbaum/resin/README.md

 ## Full-text search
 Querying support includes term, fuzzy, prefix, phrase and range.

-## Vector space bag-of-words model
+## Word vector space model
 Scores are calculated using the default scoring scheme which is a vector space/tf-idf bag-of-words model.

-Scoring is column-oriented.
 Analyzed fields participate in the scoring.

 ## Map/reduce
 __Question__: "What is a cat?"